 Myth: Getting COVID-19 is a side effect of the COVID-19 vaccine

-Since the COVID-19 vaccine does not contain live COVID-19 virus particles, you cannot get sick with COVID-19 from the vaccine.
-It just doesn’t have the tools to give you the disease.
-The vaccines only carry viral genetic code for the spike proteins and not the rest of the viral particle.
-Some of the side effects of the vaccine may make you feel ill, but they do not mean that you have COVID-19.
-It’s just your body’s way of telling you that your immune system sees the spike proteins, and is busy making antibodies.
+Since the COVID-19 vaccine does not contain live coronavirus, you cannot get COVID-19 from the vaccine.
+The vaccines only carry blueprints to make the viral proteins and not the rest of the virus.
+Some of the side effects of the vaccine may make you feel ill, but that does not mean that you have COVID-19.
+It’s just your body’s way of telling you that your immune system sees the spike proteins, and is busy mounting a defense.

 Myth: Changes in your DNA are potential side effects of the COVID-19 vaccine

-The current COVID-19 vaccines do not change your DNA.
-The vaccines developed by Moderna and Pfzer-BioNTech carry viral mRNA.
-Even though it is genetic material, mRNA is different from DNA and the two cannot be combined.
-Your DNA lives in the nucleus of your cells, while mRNA stays outside of the nucleus in the cytoplasm, where your protein-making factories also live.
-The whole purpose of the mRNA is to deliver genetic information to these factories so they can manufacture the viral spike proteins.
-Once this purpose is fulfilled, the mRNA is broken down by your cell’s natural processes.
-The viral mRNA does not affect your DNA (CDC, 2021e).
+The COVID-19 vaccines do not change your DNA.
+Some vaccines carry viral mRNA.
+Even though it is genetic material, mRNA is different from DNA and it is unable to enter the nucleus of your cells, where the DNA is stored.
+The mRNA stays outside of the nucleus in the cytoplasm, where your protein-making factories exist and manufacture the viral spike proteins (CDC, 2021e).
+Other vaccines use a different, harmless virus that carries a DNA blueprint for the spike protein.
+The virus does not interact with your DNA at all (CDC, 2021h).

 Myth: Infertility is a side effect of the COVID-19 vaccine